Do you have this too? Somehow my pile of books to read never seems to get smaller…. I would like to share my favourite books with you.

 Speed, Agility and Quickness for Rugby

-Yes, big fan of this stuff, when you follow the manual you really cannot go wrong.
+Yes, big fan of this stuff, I think when you follow the manual you really cannot go wrong.
 I took the online i-Diploma course and understand more, but pick an exercise for 10mins each session and your team will improve.
+I always mix this in my training: better movers = better players.
+Also educating players in better movement is a big injury prevention action.

 Phil Jackson his book Sacred Hoops